-There are different types of lifestyle strategy, but really, they're all automated investment approaches that change what you hold in your pension as you get closer to your planned retirement age; meaning that you don't need to actively manage your pension.
+There are different types of lifestyle strategy but they are all automated investment approaches that change where your money is invested as you get closer to retirement.
+This means that you don't need to actively manage your pension.

-- Lifestyle strategies can target a specific 'outcome' at retirement age, such as pension drawdown or buying an annuity.
+Lifestyle strategies can target a specific 'outcome' at retirement age, such as pension drawdown or buying an annuity.
 They can also offer the full range of pension freedoms.
-You can read more about these at fidelity.co.uk/retirement-planning.
-It's best to check what your strategy targets to make sure it fits with your plans. - When your retirement is many years away, the strategy will generally invest in a fund or funds that aim for growth, such as those that hold more equities (shares). - As your retirement age gets closer, the strategy will gradually move some, or all, of your pension savings and future contributions into investments that meet these target goals.
+It's best to check what your strategy targets to make sure it fits with your plans.
+You can read more about retirement planning at retirement.fidelity.co.uk/retirement-planning

+- When your retirement is many years away, the strategy will generally invest in a fund or funds that aim for growth, such as those that hold more equities (shares). - As your retirement age gets closer, the strategy will gradually move some, or all, of your pension savings and future contributions into investments that meet these target goals.
 For example, if your investment strategy is targeting drawdown in retirement, it will focus more on funds designed to generate an income.
-However, if your pension aims to obtain an annuity, the contributions will be moved to lower risk funds to try and preserve their value (such as bonds and cash).
+However, if your pension aims to obtain an annuity, the contributions will be moved to lower-risk funds to try and preserve their value (such as bonds and cash).